sanja081107/teach-me-skills-javascript-basics/README.md

 ## Repository structure

-Lessons materials can be found in `classworks` folder.
-Each folder inside `classworks` folder has next structure:
+Lessons materials can be found in `classworks/` folder.
+Each folder inside `classworks/` folder has next structure:
 ```
 -task/
     -...